edyykp/dermAssist/SystemArchitectureDesign.md

     *   `recommendations` (Array<Map>): List of `{ title, description, iconName, ... }`.

 ### b) Data Standards
 The implementation uses a simplified internal schema optimized for NoSQL performance.
-While not fully FHIR-compliant out-of-the-box, the field structures are designed to be mapped to FHIR `Observation` and `DiagnosticReport` resources for future interoperability.
+Diagnostic results from external APIs are normalized into this internal format to maintain interoperability and ease of reporting.

 ---